USB Investors Have Opportunity to Lead U.S. Bancorp Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-2, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against U.S. Bancorp ("U.S. Bancorp" or the "Company") (NYSE: USB).
+LOS ANGELES, Dec.
+8, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against U.S. Bancorp ("U.S. Bancorp" or the "Company") (NYSE: USB).

 Class Period: August 1, 2019 – July 28, 2022